Airtable/airtable.js/README.md

 # Interactive documentation

 Go to https://airtable.com/api to see the interactive API documentation for your Airtable applications.
-It'll have examples for all operation
+It'll have examples for all operations you can perform against your apps.

 # What happened to the tests?